 Impact report, current issues and future priorities

-Impact report was delivered by Holly Freeland and some of the young people who attended Adventure Plus in Clanfield.
+The 2021/22 Impact Report was delivered by Holly Freeland and some of the young people who attended Adventure Plus in Clanfield.

 Outcomes from the Adventure Plus trip were incredibly positive.
 The confidentiality of TAB makes the young people feel safe and willing to talk.
 Positive activities like this let them know that there are other things to do than getting into trouble.

 We are also reengaging young people post covid with a youth space funded through the OX14 School Partnership.

 TAB is now looking to sustain and not grow further.
 The premises are at capacity so we are unable to run more work there.
 We are looking to do more external activities and offer more training to other groups. parents and external organisations.